sapphirepp/sapphirepp/doc/pages/implementation/radiation-reaction.md

 The details of the derivation and a proof that the two identities hold can be found in @cite Harsh2026 .

 In the next section, we state which form the radiation reaction force term has in the weak formulation of the VFP equation.
-Though before doing this, we rewrite it using the dimensionless units of @sapphire .
+Though before doing this, we rewrite it using the dimensionless units of @sapphire, see @ref sapphirepp::VFP::ReferenceValues "Reference Values".
 This yields

 $$
 \frac{3}{2 \underline{\tau}^*_R} \frac{q^{*4}}{m^{*3}} \left[ \frac{1}{p^{*2}} \mathbf{M}^{*}_1 \partial_p \left(p^{*3} \gamma  \mathbf{f}\right)